 The image below is of my classics library.
 As you can see, I especially stick to buying books from the Penguin Classics, Oxford World’s Classics, and Barnes & Noble Classics publishers.
 I recommend them to you.
 And another word of advice: Skip the introductions to books unless the introduction is by the author.
 Otherwise, just get right into book and then come back to read the introduction.
 You’ll be able to understand more of the introduction and even be able to interact with it.
 You also won’t get bored with it as you itch to get into the actual work.

-If the thought of reading dozens of books overwhelms you, take your time with it (one or two book at a time).
-You’d be surprised how quickly you can get through books by reading 15-30 minutes a day.
+If the thought of reading dozens of books overwhelms you, pace yourself.
+You’d be surprised how quickly you can get through a book when reading for 15-30 minutes a day; consistency is key.
 If you read just one book a month, you will have read more than the average American in a year.
 This is not a sprint; it’s a marathon.
-Keep in mind, too, the goal is not to become a genius in any of these subject areas.
-Nor are you expected to understand everything you read.
+Keep in mind, too, the goal is not to become a genius or master in any of these subject areas; nor are you expected to understand everything you read.
 Sometimes understanding comes months or years down the road as you engage other works.
-The goal is to better understand God’s world and your place in it, to the praise of His glory.
+The goal is to mature and live wisely; to better understand God’s world and your place in it.
 Or, as Johannes Kepler, the 17th Century German astronomer and mathematician, put it, “I was merely thinking God’s thoughts after Him.
 Since we astronomers are priests of the highest God in regard to the book of nature, it benefits us to be thoughtful, not of the glory of our minds, but rather, above all else, of the glory of God.”